MEziliano/MEziliano/README.md

 ### Welcome to my GitHub profile 👋
 >- 🔭 Currently working with Data Science, Data Viz and Machine Learning
 >- 🌱 Actually I'm learning Streamlit/Flask/Django and Cloud :computer::cloud:
+>- :chess_pawn: and also I'm studying the Theory of Games and The SHAP Values in Machine Learning
 >- 👯 I'm trying to co work with others Data Scientist ...
 >- 🤔 I'm  looking help with TensorFlow and Pytorch
 >- 📝 I write a few articles in Medium